Data-intrinsic approximation in metric spaces: Multilevel Monte Carlo for discrete data

 \section{Multilevel Monte Carlo for discrete data}

 As a relevant application for the piecewise constant approximation of discrete data, we consider the computation of first and second order statistics of independent samples of identically distributed random vectors.
-To this end, let $Y\colon\calX\times\Omega\to\calY$ be a random field taking values in a real Banach space $(\calY,\|\cdot\|_\Ycal)$, where $(\Omega,\Fcal,\bbQ)$ is a complete probability space.
-Moreover, we assume that \(\Xcal\) is equipped with a finite measure.
+To this end, let $Y\colon\calX\times\Omega\to\calY$ be a random field taking values in a real, separable Hilbert space $\big(\calY,(\cdot,\cdot)_\Ycal\big)$, where $(\Omega,\Fcal,\bbQ)$ is a complete probability space.
+In addition, we assume that \(\Xcal\) is equipped with a probability measure.

 Sampling \(Y\) at certain locations \(X_N=\{\bfx_1,\ldots,\bfx_N\}\) amounts to a sample of random vectors

 Given samples \({\bs y}_1,\ldots,{\bs y}_Q\) of \(\bs y\) we aim at efficiently computing the \emph{sample mean}